Nespresso: History

-In 1975 Eric Favre, an employee of Nestlé, noticed that a coffee bar near the Pantheon in Rome had a disproportionately large number of customers.
+In 1975, Eric Favre, an employee of Nestlé, noticed that a coffee bar near the Pantheon in Rome had a disproportionately large number of customers.
 He found that the only difference between that bar and the many others using the same machines was that operators pumped the piston many times before releasing the coffee, while others did so only once.
 Oxidization occurs as the pumping action pushes water and air into the ground coffee.
 This increases the flavor in the coffee and creates the foam seen on top, called crema.

 Favre invented the Nespresso system.
-The pod containing the coffee was sealed, keeping it fresh.
-In use it ensured greater aeration, like the repeated pumping Favre had noticed.
-In operation, a sharp-pointed spout pierces the capsule and injects pressurised hot water, forcing the foil against a spiked plate which burst it inwards, letting the espresso flow out of the spout.
+The pod containing coffee was sealed, keeping it fresh.
+In use, it ensured greater aeration, like the repeated pumping that Favre had noticed.
+In operation, a sharp-pointed spout pierces the capsule and injects pressurised hot water, forcing the foil against a spiked plate, which bursts it inwards, letting the espresso flow out of the spout.